-Part Two: Legal aid Article 48
+Part Two: Legal aid

+Article 48

-- A person who is suspected of any crime has the right, in accordance with the provisions of this Code, to choose one or more lawyers, or by virtue of articles 61 to 68 to be assisted by government-assigned counsel. - 2.
-The suspect's counsel must be informed without delay if the suspect has been legally deprived of his liberty.
-The official report must include a record of this notification. - 3.
-The first police interview cannot commence until the suspect has had an opportunity to consult his counsel, unless the investigation cannot be delayed, or it would be unreasonable to have to wait for counsel to arrive. - 4.
-The lawyer is authorised to be present while the suspect is interviewed by an investigating officer. - 5.
-A lawyer who is present during the police interview must refrain from influencing the interview.
+1. A person who is suspected of any crime has the right, in accordance with the provisions of this Code, to choose one or more lawyers, or by virtue of articles 61 to 68 to be assisted by government-assigned counsel.

+2. The suspect's counsel must be informed without delay if the suspect has been legally deprived of his liberty.
+The official report must include a record of this notification.

+3. The first police interview cannot commence until the suspect has had an opportunity to consult his counsel, unless the investigation cannot be delayed, or it would be unreasonable to have to wait for counsel to arrive.

+The lawyer is authorised to be present while the suspect is interviewed by an investigating 4.

+5. A lawyer who is present during the police interview must refrain from influencing the interview.

-In the context of the CPT's overall recommendation to place Block 1 under the full authority of SDKK (see paragraph 120), the CPT recommends that the medical care for all persons held in Block 1 be placed under the responsibility of the prison health-care service. (paragraph 131)
+In the context of the CPT's overall recommendation to place Block 1 under the full authority of SDKK (see paragraph 120), the CPT recommends that the medical care for all persons held in Block 1 be placed under the responsibility of the prison healthcare service. (paragraph 131)

-In the proposed amendments to the Code of Criminal Procedure, Block 1 will be placed under the authority of SDKK after its renovation, which means that all persons held in Block 1 will be placed under the responsibility of the prison health care service.
-The local police force and SDKK have reached agreement on this transfer of authority/responsibility.
-The CPT recommends that every newly admitted prisoner to SDKK be medically assessed (see also paragraph 167). (paragraph 132)
+In the proposed amendments to the Code of Criminal Procedure, Block 1 will be placed under the authority of SDKK after its renovation, which means that all persons held in Block force and SDKK have reached agreement on this transfer of authority/responsibility.